nipunkakkar/nipunkakkar/README.md

 * Graduate in Bachelor of Computer Applications from St. Xavier's College.
 * IgnisWay Certified Web Developer.
 * Infosys Certified Python Programmer.
-* Certified in Tensorflow 2.0 : Deep Learning and Artificial Intelligence from Udemy.

 **Strength**

 * Highly experienced in Machine Learning and Deep Learning
-* Proficient in Supervised learning and Unsupervised learning.
+* Know end to end process of Analytics and can handle any requirement/change easily.
+* Good hands-on knowledge of neural networks design and implementation through tools like Tensorflow, Keras, OpenCV etc.
 * Proficient in Web Development using PHP.
 * Logical and Creative thinking with sharp problem solving ability.
-* Proficient in Algorithms, Problem-Solving, and debugging
+* Proficient in Algorithms, Problem-Solving, and Debugging.
-* Know end to end process of Analytics and can handle any requirement/change easily.
-* Good hands-on knowledge of neural networks design and implementation through tools like Tensorflow, Keras, OpenCV etc.
+* Experienced in working with both Water Fall and Agile Methodology of Software Development Life Cycle.
+* Ability to work in team as well as can lead.
+* Have knowledge in programming languages like C and Java.

 **How to reach me 📱**